themejuice/graft/README.md

 corresponding 'overrides' file within `config/`.
 The changes will be synced to the virtual machine on the next `up` or `reload`.

-You may disable Mailcatcher and/or Xdebug from within the `Vagrantfile` within the Chef provisioning block.
+You may disable Mailcatcher and/or Xdebug from within the `Vagrantfile` via the Chef provisioning block.
 When changed, you will need to reprovision the VM by running `vagrant provision`.

 The Chef provisioning block looks something like this: